moto-timo/yocto-docs/documentation/security-manual/vulnerabilities.rst

    CVE_STATUS[CVE-2016-10642] = "cpe-incorrect: This is specific to the npm package that installs cmake, so isn't relevant to OpenEmbedded"

-As mentioned previously, if data in the CVE database is wrong, it is recommended to fix those issues in the CVE database (NVD in the case of OE-core and Poky) directly.
+As mentioned previously, if data in the CVE database is wrong, it is recommended to fix those issues in the CVE database (NVD in the case of :term:`OpenEmbedded-Core (OE-Core)`) directly.

 Note that if there are many CVEs with the same status and reason, those can be shared by using the :term:`CVE_STATUS_GROUPS` variable.